Harris entertainment family

 The Harris Family is an American family of entertainers.
 Their careers, collectively and individually, encompass theater, music, film, broadcast media and performance art.
-They are best known as pioneers of experimental Off-Off-Broadway theater in New York City, San Francisco and Europe from the mid-1960s through the early 1980s.
+They are best known as pioneers of experimental Off-off-Broadway theater in New York City, San Francisco and Europe from the mid-1960s through the early 1980s.

-Early life and Florida
+Early life

 Following his Army Air Corps service in World War II, George Edgerly Harris Jr. of Margaretville, New York, married Ann Marie McCanless of Bronxville, New York, on June 21, 1948.
 They settled in Bronxville, the Westchester County suburb where Ann had been raised.
 Their first six children were born there: George E. Harris III, Walter Michael Harris, Ann Marie Harris, Frederic Joseph Harris, Jayne Anne Harris and John Joseph Harris.
 Of these six, Ann Marie died at three months and John Joseph shortly after birth.
 In 1958 the Harrises relocated to Clearwater, Florida, where their two youngest, Eloise Alice Harris and Mary Lucile Harris, were born.

 In 1959-1960 George and Ann became interested in theater and began acting with the local Francis Wilson Playhouse.
 Soon all six children were performing in the Playhouse's Junior Workshop.
 In 1961 Ann and her son George III converted the family's garage into a theater and founded The El Dorado Players, an acting company named for the street they lived on, composed of the Harris children and their neighborhood friends.
-The Players’ first two offerings, Bluebeard and The Sheep and the Cheapskate, were short musicals written by Ann Harris during her college years.
+The Players' first two offerings, Bluebeard and The Sheep and the Cheapskate, were short musicals written by Ann Harris during her college years.
 Subsequent shows were adapted from a Burton-Taylor film (Cleopatra, the Nile Queen) and from a Broadway musical record album (Camelot).
 The Players made a film, The Unsinkable Titanic, inspired by Walter Lord's 1955 book A Night To Remember, and the 1958 film of the same name.
 George III wrote the screenplay and directed, and Ann played "The Unsinkable Molly Brown."
 Their efforts were rewarded with a sold-out premiere screening and a positive review in The Clearwater Sun newspaper.
 Encouraged by their successes, the family sensed an opportunity and decided to move to New York City to seek careers in theater.